 Need to know

-- Our experts have tested Kogan dishwashers, coffee machines, air fryers, stick vacs, steam mops and more
+- Our experts have tested Kogan dishwashers, coffee machines, air fryers, stick vacs, fans, steam mops and more

 - Some rated well in our tests, but others performed poorly